Bitant History, Family Crest & Coats of Arms

 William of Bitton I (d.
 1264,) also listed as William Button was a medieval Bishop of Bath and Wells.
 His nephews included another William of Bitton (d.
 1274,) was also Bishop of Bath and Wells; and William's brother, a Thomas of Bitton (d.
-1307,) an archdeacon and dean of Wells, and later Bishop of Exeter (1291-1307).
+1307,) an Archdeacon and Dean of Wells, and later Bishop of Exeter (1291-1307).

 Early History of the Bitant family

 This web page shows only a small excerpt of our Bitant research.
-Another 88 words (6 lines of text) covering the years 1713, 1566, 1620, 1584, 1655, 1614, 1629, 1665, 1625, 1648, 1680, 1624, 1679, 1659, 1679, 1620 and 1646 are included under the topic Early Bitant History in all our PDF Extended History products and printed products wherever possible.
+Another 155 words (11 lines of text) covering the years 1355, 1713, 1566, 1620, 1584, 1655, 1614, 1629, 1665, 1625, 1648, 1680, 1624, 1679, 1659, 1679, 1620, 1634, 1612, 1613 and 1646 are included under the topic Early Bitant History in all our PDF Extended History products and printed products wherever possible.

 Bitant Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bitant has been recorded under many different variations, including Button, Bitton, Buttoner, Buton, Biton, Buttons, Boutin, Bouttin, Bouton, Boutton, Budden, Buddan, Boudin, Bouddin, Buttan, Buddon, Buddin, Butten, Buttin, Butting, Budding, Buttane and many more.

 Early Notables of the Bitant family (pre 1700)

-Distinguished members of the family include John Budden (1566-1620), Professor of civil law at Oxford, son of John Budden of Canford, Dorsetshire; Sir William Button, 1st Baronet (1584-1655), an English politician who sat in the House of Commons at various times between 1614 and 1629, supported the Royalist cause in the English Civil War; John Button (died 1665), an English politician who sat in the House of Commons between 1625 and 1648, he fought on the Parliamentary side in the...
-Another 79 words (6 lines of text) are included under the topic Early Bitant Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include John Budden (1566-1620), Professor of civil law at Oxford, son of John Budden of Canford, Dorsetshire; Sir William Button, 1st Baronet (1584-1655), an English politician who sat in the House of Commons at various times between 1614 and 1629, supported the Royalist cause in the English Civil War; John Button (died 1665), an English politician who sat in the House of Commons between 1625 and 1648, he fought on the Parliamentary side in the English Civil War; Ralph Button (died 1680), an English academic and clergyman, Gresham Professor of Geometry, canon of Christ Church, Oxford...

 Migration of the Bitant family to Ireland

 Some of the Bitant family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.